Demystifying the Ancient Symbol of Three Fish with One Head

 Egyptian Medjed (Fish), Late Period, 26th - 30th dynasties (ca. 664 - 342 B.C.)A version of this same coded or encrypted geometry is found in the Egyptian mythology of fish who eat Osiris’s penis (cast into a river).
 The penis (lingam) in this scenario is a symbol of the radius of the circle which is lost or hidden inside the Vessel of the Fish (lost in the waters).

 In Mayan mythology and iconography, the three vesicae piscium are portrayed as three fire stones (or hearth stones).
 Another version is found in the “three hares” iconography in which three rabbits, joined at the ears, form a triangle within a circle.
 According to Wikipedia, this symbol shows up “in sacred sites from the Middle and Far East to the churches of Devon, England (as the "Tinners' Rabbits"), and historical synagogues in Europe.”
 [4] In Vedic mythology both the hero-son Agni and the villain-dragon (Vritra) are portrayed as three-headed.
 The three-headed Vedic dragon shows up in Sienna, Italy on the Etruscan “Tomb of the Infernal Chariot” (4th century CE); and in modern times, in “Game of Thrones” which features three dragons and the prophecy: “The Dragon has three heads”.
-The three hares window below (right) is found at Paderborn Cathedral in Germany.
+The "three hares" window below (right) is found at Paderborn Cathedral in Germany.
 The image of the three fire stones on the Turtle's back is from the Dresden Codex.
 Note that Vishnu's second avatar is known as the Turtle (Kurma).

 The most ancient instance of a potential symbolic reference to the triad of vesicae piscium that divide the circle into three (that I've seen to date) is found on Pillar 43 of the 12,000-year-old Gobekli Tepe.
 Some refer to the three shapes on top of this pillar as three handbags, but I believe these "bags" which are individually found in the hands of ancient gods across the world, are equivalent to the water jars or pots (kumbhakozacamasakalasha, etc.) of the Vedic heroes.
 Another name for this carrier of water in India is kamandalu"Water in a kamandalu represents Amrita—the elixir of life—thus a symbol of fertility, life and wealth."
 [Wiki] In the Bhagavata Purana, the Fish form of Vishnu (Matsya) is said to be taken from the river and put inside such a water pot as a protective measure.
 In Part Three of "The Sacred Measure of 432,000" series I discussed the equivalence between the water bucket of the Apkallu and the vesica piscis.